 This option specifies the target architecture.
 The assembler will issue an error message if an attempt is made to assemble an instruction which will not execute on the target architecture.
-The following architecture names are recognized: armv8-a, armv8.1-a, armv8.2-a, armv8.3-a, armv8.4-a and armv8.5-a.
+The following architecture names are recognized: armv8-a, armv8.1-a, armv8.2-a, armv8.3-a, armv8.4-a armv8.5-a, and armv8.6-a.